Does your child have physical literacy? Should you care? If you want your child to have the best opportunities in life, then yes.

 “Yeah, yeah, I know”

 We’ve all heard these things before, so it’s easy to gloss over it and say, “Yeah, yeah, I know.”
 But we need to act on it as parents.
 To realize their full potential, our children need to be physically literate.

 And physical literacy isn’t something just for jocks.
 These are skills that are essential for all kids.
-If you want your child to be active, healthy and successful, physical literacy will provide the foundation for all of it.
-For example, check out what Yahoo’s ex-CEO Jeff Mallett says about children’s physical activity and success.
+If you want your child to be active, healthy, and successful, physical literacy will provide the foundation for all of it.

 “But I’m not a sporty parent”